Why Russia

 Russia is among the world leaders in the extraction of 40 types of mineral raw materials.
 The country ranks first in the world in diamond extraction and second in the extraction of natural gas, gold, potassium salts, and platinum metals.
 Russia also accounts for 48% of the global level of asbestos extraction, which is necessary in the construction sector.

-You can become a geologist or an oil engineer at the Russian State University of Oil and Gas (NIU) named after I. M. Gubkin (Moscow) or at Novosibirsk State University (Novosibirsk).
+You can become a geologist or an oil engineer in RGU Oil and Gas (NIU) named after I. M. Gubkin (Moscow) or in Novosibirsk State University (Novosibirsk).

 Agriculture